-Code actions are yet another performance feature for improving your code quality.
+Code actions are another performance feature for improving your code quality.
 After selecting a piece or block of code, you can see source code refactorings and quick fixes for detected issues, such as renaming variables, converting functions, and more.

-The find and replace function searches for all occurrences of a keyword and replaces it with the new word.
-Normally, changing the name of a file, variable, function, or component will prompt VS Code to change the name wherever used in the project.
+Oftentimes, you’ll find that you need to change a filename or variable name that is used across multiple files.
+VS Code’s “find and replace” function is a great way to do so.
+The function searches for all occurrences of a keyword and replaces it with a new word.
+Normally, changing the name of a file, variable, function, or component will prompt VS Code to change the name wherever it’s used in the project.

 React Native provides a means of debugging your code in the browser, but it is often more convenient if you can debug your code right in your editor.

-There is also a debug console where you can view logged messages.
+You can also easily toggle breakpoints for any line of code in your file, just like you would in Google’s Chromium browser.
+And finally, there’s a debug console where you can view logged messages.
 Logged messages are powered by Logpoints.
 Unlike breakpoints, they log custom messages in the debug console rather than break into the debugger.

 Here are a few types of extensions you might find useful in your React Native project: